sankaraxi/SlotMachinePython/README.md

 - Medium level code.
 Easily Readable.
 - High level feature with vending machine layout.
 - Error prone but the errors can be overcomed by avoiding silly mistakes while practicing.
 Utilze carefully with right syntax.
-- Feature: Generates random items based on user request like a toy vending that a kid plays
+- Feature: Generates random items based on user request like a toy vending that a kid plays.